EmirVelazquez/newsgram/README.md

 # newsgram
-Web app that allows users to view and leave comments on the latest news.
+Web app that allows users to view and save comments on the local news.